mapoetto/CEH-Bible/README.md

     +  DNS Reverse: dig @DNS_SERVER_IP -x IP_TO_REVERSE
     +  TRANSFER ZONE CHECK (you can guess a domain to check if it exists): dig axfr @DNS_SERVER_IP guesseddomain
 + Scan for .txt files
++ Don't forget to scan every dir you found
++ Don't forget to scan every API endpoint you found.
+Use different HTTP Methods too.
 + Identify what language/framework is used in the webApp.
 Use appropriate wordlist.
 + Using DIRB you can specify file extensions: "-X .php"
 + If you found an LFI or an Arbitrary File Read Vulnerability, you could read file: "../../../../../proc/self/environ" (same level of /etc/passwd) to read Enviroment Variables of the current process (there could be some sensitive information exposure)